 WHAT IS THE TIME COMMITMENT?

-Workshops will be one hour each and we will meet once per week for eight weeks via Zoom.
-The first four weeks will be group meetings with all participants and both teaching artists; we will come up with a schedule that works for all of us once participants are finalized.
-The one-on-one sessions will be scheduled individually between student and teaching artist.
+Workshops will be one hour each and we will meet about once per week in the fall semester for six weeks via Zoom.
+These first six weeks will be group meetings with all participants and both teaching artists; we will come up with a schedule that works for all of us once participants are finalized.
+In the spring semester, we will schedule five one-on-one sessions with each student to work in depth on the new pieces.
+These sessions will be scheduled individually between the students and the teaching artists.

-During the first four weeks, there will be very little outside work; all we ask is that you come to the sessions with an open mind and whatever questions you have.
+During the fall semester, there will be very little outside work; all we ask is that you come to the sessions with an open mind and whatever questions you have.
 As you begin to develop your pieces, you may want to work independently between sessions.
-Compositional goals and weekly work will be determined individually between student and teaching artist.
+In the spring, compositional goals and weekly work outside of sessions will be determined individually between student and teaching artist.
 We understand that spring is a very busy time of year with school, auditions, and juries all happening and want this work to be a fun and creative supplement, not draining your time and energy!

-The workshops will begin in early February 2025, and the performance and recording sessions will take place in May 2025; dates will be finalized once participants are confirmed.
-The planned performance is currently scheduled for the evening of May 13th, and the recording session will be the afternoon/evening of May 14th (of which you’ll only be required to attend for one hour).
+The workshops will begin in late September/early October 2025, and the performance and recording sessions will take place in early May; dates will be finalized once participants are confirmed.
+The planned performance is currently scheduled for Sunday May 24th in the afternoon, and the recording session will be Monday, May 25th, Memorial Day (of which you’ll only be required to attend for one hour).

 WHAT IF I HAVE PLAYED A LOT OF CONTEMPORARY MUSIC OR WRITTEN A PIECE ALREADY?